Skip to main content

 Dense, scannable lookup for the most common commands, topics, and parameters.
 The cheat sheet you print or pin to a second monitor.
 Every link points at the page with the full details.

 All commands below assume you've entered the workspace env (e.g. cd humanoid_control_ws && pixi shell) so ros2, colcon, and the Humanoid Control console scripts are on PATH.
-Looking for one-line aliases (pixi run launch-mujoco, pixi run build, …)?
-See How-to → Workspace shortcuts with pixi.
+Looking for the workspace tasks (pixi run sim, pixi run build, pixi run ping-bus, …)?
+See How-to → Workspace commands.

 Launch invocations